-For calendar year 2011 and subsequent years, the City will offer a full real estate tax exemption to any veteran who has been rated by the U.S. Department of Veterans Affairs or its successor agency pursuant to federal law to have a 100 percent service-connected, permanent and total disability, and who occupies the real property as his/her primary place of residence.
+The City offer a full real estate tax exemption to any veteran who has been rated by the U.S. Department of Veterans Affairs or its successor agency pursuant to federal law to have a 100 percent service-connected, permanent and total disability, and who occupies the real property as his/her primary place of residence.
 The surviving spouse of a veteran eligible for the exemption may also qualify.

-NOTE: Anyone receiving an exemption under this program in 2011 and/or 2012 need not reapply this year unless there has been a material change in the circumstances relating to the applicant's qualifications for the exemption, such as a change in the veteran's disability rating, the death of the veteran, or a change in the applicant's primary residence.
-In the event that the veteran receiving an exemption in 2011 and/or 2012 has passed away, his or her surviving spouse may still qualify for tax exemption.
+NOTE: Anyone who has received an exemption under this program in prior years need not reapply annually unless there has been a material change in the circumstances relating to the applicant's qualifications for the exemption, such as a change in the veteran's disability rating, the death of the veteran, or a change in the applicant's primary residence.
+In the event that the veteran receiving an exemption has passed away, his or her surviving spouse may still qualify for tax exemption.
 (See below.)

 A veteran is considered to have a 100 percent service-connected disability if: